simbataisa/shared-services/.trae/documents/postgresql-enum-mapping-fix.md

 - **Testing & Validation**: Confirmed successful role creation and enum persistence
 - **Documentation**: Created this comprehensive guide

+## Related Issues and Fixes

+### Authentication Login Fix
+After resolving the PostgreSQL enum mapping issues, a separate authentication problem was discovered and resolved.
+The login system was failing due to password field exclusion in the UserDto mapping.
+See [Authentication Login Fix Documentation](./authentication-login-fix.md) for complete details.

+**Key Integration Points:**
+- Both fixes were required for full system functionality
+- The enum mapping fix enabled role creation and entity operations
+- The authentication fix enabled user login and session management
+- Combined, these fixes provide a fully functional backend system

 ## Status
 ✅ **RESOLVED** - All enum mapping issues have been fixed and tested successfully.
+✅ **SYSTEM INTEGRATION** - Works in conjunction with authentication login fix for complete functionality.

+## Cross-References
+- [Authentication Login Fix Documentation](./authentication-login-fix.md) - Related authentication system fix
+- Backend Technical Documentation - Overall system architecture

 ---
 *Document created: October 5, 2025*